Shop and Save on New York State Health Insurance

 Plan Type Example Carrier Monthly Premium Deductible Out-of-Pocket Max

 Note: These are sample rates for 2026.
-Actual costs vary by age, location, carrier, and specific plan.
-Subsidies can significantly reduce these amounts for qualifying households.
+Actual costs vary by age, county, carrier, and specific plan.
+Subsidies significantly reduce these amounts for qualifying households.

 Feature HMO EPO PPO POS